GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/refactor_for_extensibility_and_scalability.md

 4. **Implementing a layered architecture**: A layered architecture separates our application into different layers, each with its own responsibility.
 This makes it easier to understand and maintain our code, as well as to add new features without breaking existing functionality.

 ## Conclusion
 Refactoring is an important part of the development process, especially for large applications.
 By using design patterns, implementing a microservices architecture, using an application factory pattern, and implementing a layered architecture, we can refactor our code for extensibility and scalability.
 This will make it easier to add new features, improve maintainability, and improve the performance of our application in the future.

+> [!Note]
+> You don't need to apply all of these techniques to refactor code.
+There are many other techniques and patterns that can be used to refactor code, depending on the specific needs of your application.
+The key is to identify areas where refactoring will improve maintainability and scalability, and then apply the appropriate techniques.

 ## Step 1: Make it a Factory Application